Vihaan8/SQL_Major_Assignment/README.md

 ```

 **Key Insights:**
-- Manchester City scored the most goals (96) with 2.53 goals per game
+- Manchester City topped the scoring charts with 96 goals, though Bayern München had a higher goals-per-game rate (2.76)
-- FC Bayern München had the highest goals per game rate (2.76)
+- The top 10 includes multiple teams from the Premier League, showing its offensive nature
-- All top 10 teams scored 60+ goals in the season
+- Bayer Leverkusen had an exceptional season with 89 goals and the best goal difference (+65)

 **Functions Practiced:**
 - SELECT with calculated columns